Why Hypnotherapy is so successful for children

 One of the reasons hypnotherapy is so successful for children is that children use their imaginations on a daily basis for much longer than adults.
 They can easily move from being a fairy princess to a dinosaur or a character in their favourite television programme in seconds.
-So when I ask them to imagine or visualise themselves in their bed or at the hospital, for example, they can do so immediately.
+So when I ask them to imagine or visualise themselves tucked up safely in their bed or playing on a beach, for example, they can do so immediately.

 Solution Focused Child Centred Therapy

 In therapy it is the child’s needs which are paramount and as such I work very closely with each child making them fully understand this.
 Once the children realise that they have a say in the final outcome therapy naturally flows.
 The therapy is solution focused, that means that the child, parent, and I all work together to get the best outcome for the child.